-20 Contingencies
+19 Contingencies

-(a) Litigation
+(a) Litigations

 In the ordinary course of business, the Company is subject to legal actions and complaints.
-Management believes that the ultimate liability, if any, arising from such actions or complaints, will not have a material adverse effect on the financial condition or the results of future operations.
+Management believes that the ultimate liability, if any, arising from such actions or complaints, will not have a material adverse effect on the financial conditions or the results of future operations of the Company.